kolkhis/lac/src/u4lab.md

 ```
 These should be self-explanatory in their use.
 If you want to see if the user you are running has a crontab, use the command `crontab –l`.
-If you want to edit (using your default editor, probably `vi`), use `crontab –e `
+If you want to edit (using your default editor, probably `vi`), use `crontab –e`.
-We'll make a quick crontab entry and I'll point you [here](https://en.wikipedia.org/wiki/Cron) if you're
-interested in learning more.
+We'll make a quick crontab entry and I'll point you [here](https://en.wikipedia.org/wiki/Cron) if you're interested in learning more.

-Crontab format looks like this picture so let's do these steps
+Crontab format looks like this picture:
 ```bash
 # .------- Minute (0 - 59)
 # | .------- Hour (0 - 23)